Frank Skinner: Career

 Skinner plays the banjo ukulele and in 2010, he contributed ukulele parts to a song by Fairport Convention called "Ukulele Central" which featured on their album Festival Bell.
 A great admirer of George Formby, he hosted a BBC Four TV documentary, Frank Skinner on George Formby, which aired on 27 October 2011.

 In 2011, Skinner wrote and performed a Radio 4 comedy series, Don't Start, with Katherine Parkinson.
 Each episode was based on an argument between Skinner's character Neil and Neil's girlfriend Kim.
 Skinner said each episode was only 15 minutes as it was "too intense" to be any longer.
 Don't Start returned for a second series in 2012, and aired its third and final series in 2015-2016.

 From 2012 to 2018, Skinner was the host of BBC show Room 101.
 In August 2013, he was a team captain on the BBC comedy show I Love My Country.

+From 2013 to 2018, Skinner was a presenter for series one to five of the art competition show Artist of the Year.

-A longtime fan of Doctor Who, Skinner appeared alongside Peter Capaldi's Doctor in the 2014 episode Mummy on the Orient Express.
+A fan of Doctor Who, Skinner appeared alongside Peter Capaldi's Doctor in the 2014 episode Mummy on the Orient Express.
 He subsequently featured in the 2019 Big Finish Productions audio release The Sinestran Kill, the first episode of Doctor Who: The Fourth Doctor Adventures, Season 8.

-In 2015, Skinner appeared in the inaugural season of Taskmaster.
+In 2015, Skinner appeared in the inaugural series of Taskmaster.
 In an interview with Greg Davies and Alex Horne, Davies said that as the show was untried, there were some concerns about whether contestants "were going to be made fools of."
 Horne said that since the show was unscripted and contestants would just have to trust them, "that was a big step" of faith for people to make.
 Horne went on to say that Skinner's agreeing to be on the show was "a big moment".
 Skinner performed moderately well on the show, and ended up tying for second place.

 In 2020 Skinner began a podcast, Frank Skinner's Poetry Podcast, in which he analyses and discusses his favourite poems.

 Skinner was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to entertainment.

 Skinner took part in A Show for Gareth Richards at the Edinburgh Fringe Festival 2023, which was staged by fellow comedians Mark Simmons and Danny Ward to honour Richards's life after he died in a car-crash in April 2023.
 The show won the first Victoria Wood award at the Edinburgh Comedy Awards 2023 and raised almost £20,000 for Gareth's family.

 In March 2024, Skinner's contract with Absolute Radio was not extended, ending 15 years of his Saturday morning show on the station in May 2024.

 In October 2024, Skinner started a podcast, Frank Off The Radio, with a format similar to his previous Absolute Radio show and featuring the same fellow presenters.